piragenth-ltfb/linuxtutorialforbeginners/_posts/2022-08-12-How-to-Fix-No-Audio-Issue-In-Kali-Linux.md

 ---
-layout: post
+author: piragenth
+categories:
+- Fix
+date: "2022-08-12"
 title: How to Fix No Audio Issue In Kali Linux
-date: '2022-08-12'
-categories: Fix
-author: piragenth
+url: /post/How-to-Fix-No-Audio-Issue-In-Kali-Linux/
 ---

 In this post i am going to show the fix for the no audio problem in kali linux